keraton/hystrix-workshop/README.md

 #### Command with remote fallback

-In the implementation of the fall back method there are several patterns that can be used:
+In the implementation of the fall back method there are several patterns that should be used:
 * Fail Fast: no fallback, the exception will propagate.
 * Fail Silent: return null, an empty List and empty Map or other such responses.
 * Fail Static: return a default static method (a constant).